Street lighting and LED lighting rollout

-We have over 900 areas of open space, reserves and squares within Charles Sturt and approximately 120 of these areas have lighting.
+We have over 900 areas of open space, reserves and squares within Charles Sturt.
+Around 120 of these areas have lighting.
 Some examples include River Torrens Linear Park from Port Road to the coast, bollard and post top lighting around the lake in West Lakes, Henley Square, the Grange Jetty Precinct and sporting grounds.

-To improve energy efficiency and environmental outcomes we commenced installing LED (Light Emitting Diode) lighting throughout the City in 2009 and all new reserve and open space lighting projects now make use of this improved technology.
+To improve energy efficiency and environmental outcomes we installed LED (Light Emitting Diode) lighting throughout the City in 2009 and all new reserve and open space lighting projects now make use of this improved technology.

-The City of Charles Sturt are currently in the process of reviewing their Public Lighting Asset Management Plan.
+We are currently in the process of reviewing the Public Lighting Asset Management Plan.